 Please read through the information sheets provided and contact the if you have any questions.

 Information for tutors

-Current ITAS tutors can download Pay Claim forms and associated information from this page.
+Current ITAS tutors can download Online pay claims and associated information from this page.
 Please note the cut-off dates for pay weeks.